kmk142789/kmk142789/docs/security_review.md

 3. **Regression tests** were updated to assert the presence of the non-executable caution in both evolver implementations, preventing accidental reintroduction of code-bearing payloads.

 ## Outstanding Risks & Recommendations
-- The `echo_unified_all.EchoEvolver.propagate_network` helper still opens real UDP/TCP sockets when executed.
-Treat the module as an experimental tool and avoid running it in production or untrusted environments.
-Consider guarding these side effects behind explicit CLI flags with clear warnings in a future iteration.
+- The `echo_unified_all.EchoEvolver.propagate_network` helper now mirrors the hardened behaviour from the primary engine: propagation events are simulated in-memory and no UDP/TCP sockets are opened.
+When callers request "live" mode the helper logs a warning and still emits descriptive entries only.
 - Review other narrative generators for similar executable prompt patterns.
 While no additional instances were observed during this pass, periodic scans (e.g., `rg "exec\(" -g"*.py"`) are recommended to prevent regressions.
 - Integrate static analysis tooling (such as `bandit`) into CI to automatically surface accidental reintroductions of dynamic execution patterns.